In order for Screens to be able to connect back to your Windows PC, it needs to be configured for remote access.

 The VNC port.
 Double-click the VNC server icon in the Windows task bar to open the server settings.
 By default, the port number should be 5900, but it's possible to have this set to another value.
 We recommend that port 5900 is used.

+The Firewall.
 If the Windows Firewall is running -- or any other software firewall, for that matter -- make sure that Screens Connect (if installed) and the VNC server are allowed to receive incoming connections.

 Optional: Installing a SSH Server for Secure Connections